 When John isn’t digging up Egypt or lecturing overseas he drops in to volunteer his time as he has done since he co-founded SCRAP with Peter.

-Retired secondary teacher, campaigner for the environment and peace, Andy brings a wealth of experience to SCRAP and its programs.
+Retired secondary teacher, campaigner for the environment and peace, Andy brings a wealth of experience to SCRAP and its program.

 School Administration worker and our youngest director, Natasha brings a fresh approach and energy to our team.
-Now in her second year as Treasurer, the financial responsibilities have not deterred her in the least from plaiting garlic.
+Seen here plaiting garlic while volunteering at SCRAP in 2015.